MakeRussiaGreatAgain/upipe/README.md

 ### Problems?
 If you are facing any problems, feel free to open an issue!
 We will get on it as soon as possible.
 Questions regarding react-native can also be dropped in the issue.
 We will help you, the best we can.

+### How the App looks?
+Each branch contains a screenshot folder that should give an idea of how the app looks and functions.
+We will try to keep this as updated as possible.

 ### µPipe - It's not your music.
 It's our music!